-- 12 Feedback received by preparers show that preparers have strong concerns about commercial sensitivity of the proposed disclosures.
+- 13 Feedback received by preparers show that preparers have strong concerns about commercial sensitivity of the proposed disclosures.
 The results of the survey, based on 30 responses (refer to paragraph 3), show that a higher level of commercial sensitivity is associated with the disclosure on whether an acquisition has met the expected objectives, with the information to be provided on synergies and on the expected benefits when agreeing the price to acquire a business.
 Pro-forma information, the strategic rationale and management objectives for an acquisition are regarded as moderately sensitive or sensitive to a limited degree, respectively.
-More background on the survey can be found in the Agenda Paper 04-05 (paragraphs from 41 to 47). - 13 The main arguments shared by preparers include the following: - a) They have concerns that strategic information will be provided to competitors, both within EU and foreign markets (i.e. US or China).
+More background on the survey can be found in the Agenda Paper '04-05 Results from surveys and interviews' of 3 December 2020 TEG meeting here (paragraphs from 41 to 47). - 14 The main arguments shared by preparers include the following: - a) They have concerns that strategic information will be provided to competitors, both within EU and foreign markets (i.e. US or China).
 In this latter case, providing information on a worldwide basis could lead to a difficult competitive environment as accounting standards of other countries currently do not require the same level of information; - b) In this regard one specified that he agreed with providing the strategic rationale for the acquisition but was concerned about disclosure of what drives the price and which long-term trends were expected as their peers in the US would not be required to do the same.
 They recognised in their industry (Software) that companies applying US GAAP seem already to be willing to pay higher purchase prices.
 The two-step approach under US GAAP seems to prevent to record impairments easily and makes companies paying higher prices.
-To avoid economic risk (by accumulating significant goodwill from overpayments) and to deliver useful information when applying IFRS would be a real disadvantage for companies applying IFRS; - c) One preparer had the concern that users that ask for the information might invest in their peer entities, and can sometimes be considered as competitors themselves; - d) The proposed disclosures are deemed to engage the legal responsibility of management board to the extent it is based on forward-looking information.
-This would then increase the risk of litigation; - e) Several said If disclosed, the objectives for an acquisition could put an entity in a worse position in future transactions; - f) One preparer was concerned that the proposal could discourage entities from entering into acquisitions, and it could result in a slow-down of M&A activities.
-Another preparer said that acquisitions could be difficult to carry out as a seller may not want to sell to an acquirer that applies IFRS if everything is made public later;
+To avoid economic risk (by accumulating significant goodwill from overpayments) and to deliver useful information when applying IFRS would be a real disadvantage for companies applying IFRS;